-The Company currently has approximately 15 employees, with a substantial majority based in eastern Kentucky.
-The Company is headquartered in Fishers, Indiana with five members of the Company's executive team based at this location.
+The Company currently has approximately 10 direct employees, with a substantial majority based in eastern Kentucky.
+The Company is headquartered in Fishers, Indiana with four members of the Company's executive team based at this location.

 Implications of Being an Emerging Growth Company